wazuh/wazuh-documentation/source/learning-wazuh/build-lab/install-wazuh-manager.rst

     # grep "<protocol>tcp" -B3 -A1 /var/ossec/etc/ossec.conf

-Configure Wazuh Manager to allow self registration of new agents with authentication
+Configure Wazuh manager to allow self registration of new agents with authentication

   .. code-block:: console